italiancpp/home/_pages/ milan.md

 The Italian C++ Community is organizing *monthly* meetups in Milan:

-- the host changes often (interested in hosting us?
-[Have a look here](#hosting-a-meetup))
+- the host changes often Interested in hosting us?
+[Have a look at here](#hosting-a-meetup)
 - we are currently accepting only **in person** sessions;
 - usually, the session is live-streamed on [YouTube](https://www.youtube.com/channel/UCNge3iECU0XKjshac_hdejw);
 - afterwards, we hang out together for some **pizza and networking**.

+All our events abide by the [code of conduct](https://italiancpp.org/coc).

 ## Session format

 **We welcome any session format**!

-The most popular meetup formats we have hosted up to now are:
+The most popular formats we have hosted so far:
 - **technical session** (60-min + Q&A frontal session)
 - **workshop** (the speaker facilitates a hands-on session)
 -  **moderated round-table** (the speaker moderates an interactive session to discuss a specific topic)
 - **live coding** (a structured “no-slides” talk)

+Either italian or english speakers are welcome!
+You decide which language to speak.

 ## Meetup format